-The Scottish Government have bought in a tier system whereby individual geographic area are allocated a level from 0 to 4.
-Orkney is current at tier 3, the restrictions associated with Tier 3 can be found here: Local Protection Levels.
+The Scottish Government have bought in a tier system whereby individual geographic areas are allocated a level from 0 to 4.
+Orkney is currently at level 1, the restrictions associated with Tier 3 can be found here: Local Protection Levels.

 The above link is where you can find detailed information on what restrictions have been eased and what is still in force.
-If you are unsure about what you can and cannot do in Tier 3, please read the information on the gov.scot webpage
+If you are unsure about what you can and cannot do in Level 1, please read the information on the gov.scot webpage